-The torque measurement system supplied with the equipment is designed and built to provide years of trouble-free service with minimum maintenance.
+The torque measurement system supplied with your equipment is designed and built to provide years of troublefree service with minimum maintenance.
 Periodic inspections of the load cell, hydraulic lines and fittings are recommended in order to keep the system in top operating condition.
 A thorough inspection should be made at each rig-up.